schrockwell/pcw/SPECIFICATION.md

 The server MUST send this packet if a Timed Packet was received too late to be recreated.

-## Application Data (0x09)
+## Reserved for PKP (0x09 through 0x7F)

+These packet types are reserved for future versions of the protcol.

+The device MUST ignore any packet type that it does not implement.

+## Reserved for Applications (0x80 through 0xFF)

 Sent by: client or server

 Sends application-specific data.

-The client or server MAY use this packet type to send any custom payload for control or informational purposes that are beyond the scope of the PKP protocol.
+The client or server MAY use these packet types to send custom payloads for control or informational purposes that are beyond the scope of PKP.

-## Undefined (0xTODO through 0xFF)

-The device MUST ignore any packet type that it does not implement.

 # Backwards Compatibility